The Outwaters

-The Outwaters is a 2022 American horror film written, directed, produced, and edited by Robbie Banfitch, who stars alongside Angela Basolis, Scott Schamell, and Michelle May.
+The Outwaters is a 2022 American surrealist horror film written, directed, produced, and edited by Robbie Banfitch, who stars alongside Angela Basolis, Scott Schamell, and Michelle May.
 It is presented as found footage from memory cards belonging to a group of friends who venture into the Mojave Desert in 2017 to shoot a music video, where they encounter mysterious and threatening phenomena.

 The Outwaters premiered at the New Jersey Film Festival on February 12, 2022, after which it screened at several other film festivals.
 The film was released in select theaters in the United States by Cinedigm on February 9, 2023.

 Plot

 The film opens with the sound of a panicked 9-1-1 call and visuals indicating that a group of friends named Robbie, Angela, Scott, and Michelle have been missing since 2017.
 A title card explains that the subsequent footage was recovered from three memory cards found in the Mojave Desert.

 Robbie, an aspiring filmmaker in Los Angeles, recruits his brother Scott and his friend Angela to help film a music video for his friend Michelle in the Mojave.
 While getting ready for the expedition, he celebrates Scott's birthday, surprises their mother back home, parties with Angela, and talks to Michelle about her recently deceased mother.
 Footage of two separate earthquakes captured by Robbie from his apartment is also shown.

 The four friends pack their equipment and begin their journey, spending the first night at a small lake.
 They continue deeper into the desert the next day and encounter a pack of donkeys blocking the road.
 They arrive at their final location, a small hillside area near a dried-up lakebed, and begin setting up camp.
 At night, the four are awakened by booming sounds and frantic animal noises that appear to be getting closer.
 Scott and Robbie leave their tent to investigate but find no clues.
 Robbie continues by himself and sees a strobing light along a hillside path.

 The next day, the crew discuss the uncanny events of the previous evening and begin filming the video.
 During a break, Robbie and Michelle investigate the area where he saw the light and record high-pitched noises coming from a nearby hole, sensing something unusual beneath the earth.
 Robbie remarks that his camera battery has not gone down the entire time they've been there.
 Later, Robbie sees an axe at the top of a nearby hill.
 The crew head to the lakebed to finish filming the video, and the sound is overtaken by noises similar to the ones heard earlier in the hole.
 At night, the crew once again hear the booms and animal sounds.
-Robbie wanders off and sees a naked man on a hill wielding the axe.
+Robbie wanders off and sees a naked man on a hill wielding an axe.
 As he runs away, the man attacks Robbie off screen, giving him a head injury.
 Robbie returns to camp, bloody and disoriented, and finds Scott asleep but the women frantic.